OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-03.md

 ## Genesis 3:5

-God is fully aware that if you eat from it, your eyes will be opened, and you will be like God, understanding good and evil.”
+God knows that if you eat from it, your eyes will be opened, and you will be like God, understanding good and evil.”

 ## Genesis 3:6